January 27, 2020 by Roxanne Stein

 Tips for Healthy Holiday Traveling

 Whether it’s at holiday parties or airport terminals, with this high number of travelers comes an increased risk of catching a cold or the flu, a more common occurrence among large crowds.
-According to new research released last month, those plastic trays, used at airport checkpoints and touched by millions of passengers as they drop personal belongings into them to clear X-ray scanners, have been found to harbor a variety of germs, including the ones responsible for the common cold.
+According to research released last year, those plastic trays used at airport checkpoints — and touched by millions of passengers as they drop personal belongings into them to clear X-ray scanners — have been found to harbor a variety of germs, including the ones responsible for the common cold.
+Nearly 7 million Americans (300,000 more than last year) are projected to take a flight during the holidays this year.

 In crowded airplanes, it’s hard to avoid germs, especially if you’re sitting near passengers who are already showing cold symptoms, such as coughing and sneezing.
 People with the flu can spread it to others up to about six feet away, usually from coughs or sneezes, according to the U.S. Centers for Disease Control and Prevention (CDC).
 Most healthy adults are able to infect others beginning one day before symptoms develop, and up to five to seven days after becoming sick.

-Moreover, a recent study provides new evidence that coughs and sneezes may not be necessary to fill the air with droplets of the flu virus.
+Moreover, a separate study last year found evidence that coughs and sneezes may not be necessary to fill the air with droplets of the flu virus.
 People with flu can generate infectious aerosols (tiny droplets that stay suspended in the air for a long time), according to the study funded by the CDC and the National Institutes of Health (NIH).
 This means that the flu’s airborne quality can spread more easily than previously thought.

 The study’s finding seems logical, says Sergio Segarra, M.D., chief medical officer at Baptist Hospital of Miami and an emergency physician., because of how easily the flu can spread based on previous studies.
-At the height of an intense flu season, Dr. Segarra said he would take special precautions when travelling.
+At the height of a flu season, Dr. Segarra said he would take special precautions when travelling.
+The U.S. flu season usually peaks anytime between December and March, and can extend as far as May.
+Public health officials have seen signs that this year’s flu season is peaking earlier than usual, putting holiday travelers at a high risk.

 “If I was traveling on an airplane, I would wear a mask — and I’ve had the (flu) vaccine,” said Dr. Segarra.
 “I would wear it and bring hand sanitizers with me.”